Mikhail Kislyuk: Biography

 Mikhail Kislyuk was born on 30 April 1951, in Zhytomyr, Ukraine.
 He recognizes himself as a born Siberian.
 His parents arrived at the construction site of the Bachatsky open-cut mine in the late 40s, before the birth of their son, but due to the complete lack of medical infrastructure in the village under construction, his mother went to give birth to Zhytomyr.

 Kislyuk graduated from the Kuzbass Polytechnic Institute with a degree in mining engineer in 1973.

 Since 1973, he worked as a mining foreman at the Kedrovsky open-pit mine in Kemerovo.

 Kislyuk was member of the CPSU from 1976 to August 1991.

 Since 1976, he was the chief technologist.
 In 1978, he became chief economist of the Baydaevsky open-pit mine in Novokuznetsk.
 In 198, he was the Deputy Head of the Planning and Economic Department, Chief Miner of the Kemerovougol Production Association.
-From 1986 to 1990, hw qa Deputy Director for Economics of the Chernigovskiy Mine, at the same time taught general theory of statistics and economics of the mining industry at the Kuzbass Polytechnic Institute.
+From 1986 to 1990, he was Deputy Director for Economics of the Chernigovskiy Mine, at the same time taught general theory of statistics and economics of the mining industry at the Kuzbass Polytechnic Institute.

 He was one of the initiators of the creation in November 1989 of the Union of Kuzbass Workers, a member of the leadership of the Council of Kuzbass Workers' Committees.